Laboratory

 Project

-Modeling and Analysis of Migration and Mobility among Scholars
+Migration and Mobility of Scholars

-Digital trace data give us unprecedented opportunities for understanding patterns of mobility among scholars, testing existing migration theories and developing new ones.
+Digital trace data give us unprecedented opportunities for understanding patterns of mobility among scholars, testing existing migration theories, and developing new ones.
 This project leverages large-scale bibliometric data to measure and model the migration of scholars on a global scale.
 Detailed Description

 Gender ratios among all researchers and migrant researchers